GDharan10/Dataset18_HR-Analytics_/README.md

 5. Model Deployment: Deploy the selected model to predict promotion likelihood for new data.

 ## Directory Structure
-- `data/`: Contains the dataset provided by the client
+- `Dataset/`: Contains the dataset provided by the client
-- `notebooks/`: Jupyter notebooks for data exploration, preprocessing, model development, and evaluation
+- `HR_Promotion_Predictive_Analytics.ipynb`: Jupyter notebooks for data exploration, preprocessing, model development, and evaluation
-- `src/`: Python scripts for data preprocessing, model training, and evaluation
-- `models/`: Saved trained models
-- `reports/`: Reports and visualizations generated during the analysis

 ## Requirements
-- Python 3.x
+- Python
 - Jupyter Notebook
 - pandas
 - scikit-learn